 3. Ride the Cable Car to Tampa Mountain

 A cable car ride to the Tampa mountain is one of the best activities to do in Brasov.
 As it offers some amazing views from the city center to the mountain itself.
 Way up on the cable car, you’ll see charming rooftops, and admire the colors (depending on the season) of the trees that cover Tampa.

-These are either white covered with snow during winter or the color of fire during autumn.
 Make sure you also snap a photo of the Brasov sign right on the mountain, perched like the Hollywood sign in California.

 4. Walk Down the Strada Sforii

 Walk down to Piata Sfatului or the narrowest street in Eastern Europe.
 It’s one of the quirky things to do in Brasov but it’s just a few minutes walk from the Piata Sfatului.
 And the name ‘Strada Sforii’ literally means ‘rope street’ in Romanian.